An Overview of Ribavirin (Copegus, Rebetol, Ribasphere)

 What Is Ribavirin?

-In addition to recommendations for the medicine's use in treating chronic HCV infection, the guidelines include recommendations on the "off-label" use of ribavirin to treat acute HCV infection in HIV-infected individuals.
+In addition to recommendations for the medicine's use in treating chronic HCV infection, the guidelines and the guidance include recommendations on the "off-label" use of ribavirin to treat acute HCV infection in HIV-infected individuals.
 "Off-label" use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used "off-label."

 What Should I Tell My Health Care Provider Before Taking Ribavirin?